rudderlabs/terraform-provider-rudderstack/docs/resources/destination_google_analytics4.md

 <a id="nestedblock--config"></a>
 ### Nested Schema for `config`

+Required:

+- `measurement_id` (String) Enter the Measurement Id which is the identifier for a data stream.

 Optional:

 - `api_secret` (String, Sensitive) This field is required only for the cloud mode setup where you can enter the API Secret generated through the Google Analytics dashboard.